sinzlab/cGNF/README.md

 which will start a jupyter notebook server at https://localhost:8888.

 ##### Table of contents for the notebooks
-- [Human3.6M](/notebooks/human36m) - Human3.6M related experiments (Fig. 1 a, c; Fig. 3., Supp.
-Fig. 6, Supp.
+- [Human3.6M](/notebooks/human36m) - Human3.6M related experiments (Fig. 1 a, c; Fig. 3.; Supp.
+Fig. 6; Supp.
 Fig. 7)
-- [Toy Problems](/notebooks/toy_problem) - Toy problem related experiments (Fig. 1 b, d;)
+- [Toy Problems](/notebooks/toy_problem) - Toy problem related experiments (Fig. 1 b, d)
 - [Supplementary](/notebooks/supplementary) - Supplementary material related experiments (Supp.
-Fig. 4, Supp.
+Fig. 4; Supp.
 Fig. 5)

+A [demo notebook](/notebooks/demo.ipynb) is also available to show how to use our cGNF model.

 ## Try it yourself
-We provide a demo of the model where you can provide your own input image and evaluate the model on it.
+We provide an interactive demo of the model where you can provide your own input image and evaluate the model on it.
 You can run the demo with the following command:
 ```
 docker-compose run -p 7860:7860 demo